 The Plan outlined nine objective and forty-six action items.
-The Fire Department has initiated activities on approximately thirty-six of the action items.
+The Fire Department has initiated activities on multiple action items.
 Seven items have been completed, however some of them will require additional work and or maintenance to keep current and ore relevant.